French Modele 35A Pistol: The First Branch on the Developmental Tree

 French military surplus arms are neither common nor much collected on this side of the ocean.
 Mostly of somewhat eccentric design, the best known example is the MAS 1936 bolt-action rifle with its forward angled bolt handle.
 In addition, all French arms until 1950 utilized unique French-designed cartridges that have been relatively rare over here, though this was not an uncommon practice in those nationalistic days before modern collective alliances, such as NATO.

 The subject in question, the Mle.
-1935A, was designed by a retired French Army Captain, Charles Petter, who worked for “Engineering Societe Alsacienne de Constructions Mechaniques de Cholet, or “SACM” for short.
+1935A, was designed by a Swiss engineer, Charles Petter, who worked for “Engineering Societe Alsacienne de Constructions Mechaniques de Cholet, or “SACM” for short.
 It was adopted by the French Army in 1937, after a two year military trials process.

 In addition, some Petter-inspired design ethos (though not used on the Mle.
 35A), is visible in the P-210, which also used an integrated fire control module, as well as in the Czech CZ-75.
 Petter inspired the placement of the slide within the receiver’s rail tracks, which reverses the more prevalent Browning type of slide reciprocation outside of the receiver.